histrio/tuxcare-documentation/docs/extended-lifecycle-support/README.md

 Once that is validated, you can use the corresponding to the operating system OVAL files from above to scan for vulnerabilities.

-## Deinstallation instructions of yum repositories
+## Deinstallation instructions for yum repositories

 1. Find and remove the file with ELS repositories: